 In any event, Jemm was a prince of the red Saturnites.
 When the white Martians/Saturnites made a coup against Jemm’s father.
-Jemm hides out in a cave with his mother, the queen, while a white Saturnite teaches Jemm how to use his powers.
+Jemm hid in a cave with his mother, the queen, while a white Saturnite taught Jemm how to use his powers.

 Jemm is an empath/telepath of sorts, very much like the Martian Manhunter, but Jemm can read emotions.
 He’s also really strong, can fly, and can heal really fast.
 Unfortunately, he also has the Martian weakness of being a pyrophobe.

-He lands on Earth in search of his lover and manages to find a life in Harlem.
-His friend, an orphan named Luther Mannkin, and they have some adventures on Earth.
-He’s also allied himself with J’onn J’onzz (The Martian Manhunter).
-He eventually returns to Saturn and gets married as part of a political peace wedding to settle the war between the red and white Saturnites.
+He landed on Earth in search of his lover and managed to find a life in Harlem.
+His friend, an orphan named Luther Mannkin, have some adventures on Earth.
+He also allied himself with J’onn J’onzz (The Martian Manhunter).
+He eventually returned to Saturn and got married as part of a political peace wedding to settle the war between the red and white Saturnites.
 He is now the new king.

 Jemm still makes some appearances in titles like the JLA and Superman.
-He’s about any time there’s a need to show an alien ambassador and they get Jemm as a familiar face.
+He comes any time there’s a need to show an alien ambassador and they get Jemm as a familiar face.

 Pow Wow Smith

 So.
 Very.
 Wrong.